TylerErnst/ActivateWork_Capstone/README.md

 # ActivateWork_Capstone

-# [App Name]
+# NetWealthPro

-Welcome to [App Name], your ultimate solution for managing and analyzing item data for renter insurance and other purposes.
+Welcome to NetWealthPro, your ultimate solution for managing and analyzing item data for renter insurance and other purposes.

 An example deployment can be seen at https://activatework-capstone-frontend.onrender.com/